jorgeglezlopez/spark-arff-data-source/README.md

 ### Definition of learning paradigms

-The header only describes the attributes of the data, not their relationship between them.
+The header only describes the attributes of the data, not their interrelationships.
 This relationship between the input attributes (features) and the output attributes (labels) defines the learning paradigm.

-**Traditional learning** is the learning paradigm by default (unless otherwhise specified).
+**Traditional learning** is the learning paradigm by default (unless otherwise specified).
 This paradigm considers that the last attribute in the header is the label.
 For example, the following header of the *Iris* dataset would consider the nominal attribute *class* as the label, thus defining a traditional classification problem.

 ```
    @RELATION iris